jankampherbeek/EnigmaSuite/Enigma/documentation/User Manual Enigma Research - 0.1.md

 For each point you will find a checkbox.
 Check this box if you want to take the celestial point into account, deselect it if you do not want to use it.

-There is also a value *Percentage for orb* that you can change.
+There is also a value *Orb perc.* (Orb percentage) that you can change.
 You can enter a percentage from 0 up to 100, make sure you use only whole numbers.
 It is possible to define a percentage for a point that is not selected so it is easy to remember a percentage if you later decide to include the point.
 If you want to use a point but not calculate aspects for that point, enter a percentage of zero.

 In this tab you see four types of points: *Classic*, *Modern*, *Mundane points* and *Arabic Parts*.
 Please note that you cannot deselect the classic points and also not MC or Ascendant.